 During the Second World War the former workhouse became Tindal Hospital and a large annexe of Emergency Medical Scheme huts was erected on the site to cope with evacuations from London's Middlesex Hospital.

-The main block and lodge buildings survive in what is now the Tindal Centre.
+In more recent times, the main block and lodge buildings became home to the Tindal Centre.

 The Grendon Underwood Childrens' Home